barbodshah/Stack_Based_ALU/Readme.md

 # Stack Based ALU
-The project is a Stack Based ALU capable of calculating simple mathematical expressions containing addition, multiplication, negative and positive numbers and paranthesis.
+The project is a Stack Based ALU capable of calculating simple mathematical expressions containing addition, multiplication, negative and positive numbers and paranthesis

 ## Tools